MALIGNANT SELF LOVE

 The narcissist cultivates feelings of incompatibility with his surroundings.

-He considers himself superior to others and keeps criticising people, institutions and situations.
+He considers himself superior to others and keeps criticising people,

 The above behaviour patterns constitute a denial of reality.